Ocean Sand Relocation

 The Town is working diligently to develop a healthy beach and protective dune system and cannot authorize the removal of dunes or large areas of dune vegetation.
 Town staff will inspect all projects to ensure the work is in compliance with the approved permit.
 Deviations to the approved plan may involve corrective measures and/or fines so it is important to make sure the project stays within the scope of the permit approval.
 The Town has a vested interest in ensuring work on each property is done properly and accomplished with the least amount of impacts to the dune to the maximum extent practicable.

-If you do not have a contractor and wish to obtain one, the Town will provide you with a list of contractors who have completed this workshop and are familiar with the requirements and expectations of a successful project.
+If you do not have a contractor and wish to obtain one, click here for a list of contractors who have completed this workshop and are familiar with the requirements and expectations of a successful project.

 The Dune Book